cambiotraining/r-intermediate/description.md

 ##Description:

 It has been said that 80% of data analysis is spent on the process of cleaning and preparing the data.
-In this course we introduce some relatively-new additions to the R programming language, dplyr and ggplot2, that provide a powerful toolkit to make the process of manipulating and visualising data easy and intuitive.
+In this course we introduce some relatively-new additions to the R programming language; dplyr and ggplot2.
+In combination these provide a powerful toolkit to make the process of manipulating and visualising data easy and intuitive.

 ## Target audience